NYgramps/ccrate/DOC.md

 initializing *r*<sub>1</sub> with a guess of the root value, and *g&prime;(r)* denoting the *derivative* of *g(r)*.

 So a **continuously compounded rate**, denoted **_ccrate_**, is yet another measure of the performance of such an investment over its lifetime, accounting for all deposits and withdrawals.
-Indeed, even maintenance and/or advisory fees would be accounted for implicitly for certain types of financial investments dependent on market value. **_ccrate_** can be thought of as an extension of the usual concept of interest rate.
+Indeed, even maintenance and/or advisory fees would be accounted for implicitly for certain types of financial investments dependent on market value. **_ccrate_** can be thought of as a relative of the usual concept of interest rate.
 It is a very good appoximation of interest rates compounded with at least a monthly frequency, and is easier to work with because it is defined in terms of the standard exponential function of calculus, <i>exp()</i>, which has many nice mathematical properties.